discourse/discourse-developer-docs/docs/02-development-environments/01-devcontainer.md

 1. In VSCode, use `File` -> `Open Folder`, then choose the Discourse directory

 1. Open the folder in its Dev Container.
-This can be done via the popup prompt, or by opening the command pallette (Cmd/Ctrl + Shift + P) and searching for "Open folder in container..."
+This can be done via the popup prompt, or by opening the command palette (<kbd>Cmd/Ctrl + Shift + P</kbd>) and searching for "Open folder in container..."

 1. If this is your first time launching a container, you will be prompted to install and start Docker Desktop.
 Once complete, go back to VSCode re-run "Open folder in container..."